mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_schemas.html.md

 These are compatible.

-In the examples to the right, we show more examples of valid and invalid lesson configure constraints for the field `paddle_width`.
+In the examples in the code panel, we show more examples of valid and invalid lesson configure constraints for the field `paddle_width`.

 [1]:#constrained-types-and-range-expressions